levinspiekermann/monolithfly/README.md

 ## 💬 Contact Me

-If you have any questions or would like to collaborate on a project, feel free to reach out to me on Discord: **fly1337**.
+If you have any questions or would like to collaborate on a project, feel free to reach out to me on Discord: **monolithfly**.
 ---
 ![Leetcode](https://leetcode.card.workers.dev/prvtfly?theme=dark&font=baloo&extension=null)